LiskArchive/lisk-legacy-docs/user-guide/monitoring/monitoring.md

 `-k`: Enable the HTTP KeepAlive feature, i.e., perform multiple requests within one HTTP session.

-### Option 3: Use Siege Tool
+### Option 3: Siege

-The [Siege tool](https://www.joedog.org/siege-manual) is another tool for benchmarking the performance of HTTP servers.
+[Siege](https://www.joedog.org/siege-manual) is another tool for benchmarking the performance of HTTP servers.

 Do e.g. the following request: